 Recessions are not fun.
 But then again, that’s why you plan for an economic downturn — so the pain doesn’t hit you quite so hard.

-This is where that emergency fund comes into play, where that properly-balanced portfolio gets you through, and where your ability to make quick money allows you to sleep better at night.
+This is where that emergency fund comes into play, and where that properly-balanced portfolio gets you through.

 We recovered from the Great Depression.
 We recovered from the last recession.
-We’ll recover from this recession, should we fall into one.
-And we’ll recover from the next recession.
+And we’ll recover from the next recession, whenever it arrives.